Avery’s Built-in Bunk Beds and Room Reveal!

 Last Updated on March 3, 2022

-Since we had already transformed her secondary closet into a bed nook that we had placed her twin bed in, we figured we may as well turn the bed nook into built-in bunk beds.
+Since we had already transformed her secondary closet into a bed nook in which we had placed her twin bed, we figured we might as well turn the bed nook into built-in bunk beds.
 We made the bunk beds almost entirely out of scrap wood that we had in our garage.
-And we made the ladder from the old stuff we ripped out of her walk-in-closet.
+And we made the ladder from the old stuff we ripped out of her walk-in closet.
 That means the bunk bed project was 95% FREE!!!!

 Okay, enough chatter.
 Ready to see Avery's built-in bunk beds?!